kaosnyrb/Undaunted/README.md

 * Dynamically place forms in any Cell in any Worldspace.
 Skyrim's main world has roughly 18,000 different places this mod can spawn.
 * Code for placing in Interior cells also exists, but currently isn't used to stop bandit raids of Belethor's General Goods.
-* Json Configuration for Enemy groups.
-Currently using default levelled lists but any mod that edits them should work with Undaunted.
+* Json Configuration for bounty groups.
+References via mod name and base formid meaning any mod is supported.
 * Quest tracking for dynamically placed enemies with dynamic objective text.
 * Very mod compatible, currently only adds 4 items to the world.
 (2 markers, 2 activators)
 * Support for Mod created enemies that aren't placed into the default leveled lists via a Mod name + base form lookup.